-Fannie Mae has established two separate loan purchase targets under this Objective.
-Between 2022 - 2024, Fannie Mae will increase purchases of loans secured by MHC properties owned by government entities or nonprofit organizations and will continue its resident-owned community (ROC) loan purchase pilot.
+Between 2022 - 2024, Fannie Mae will increase purchases of loans secured by MHC properties owned by non-traditional entities, including government entities, nonprofit organizations, or residents.
 The rationale highlighted above, including the low representation of non-traditional ownership (2%) and highly fragmented market, demonstrate that it is difficult to achieve scale in this space as it currently stands.
 We will continue our outreach and education efforts to identify opportunities and support the market.